-We are responsible for the allocation of all post-compulsory education funding of approximately $2.8 billion each year.
-Most of this funding is provided in the government’s Budget via Vote: Tertiary Education.
+Each year we invest funding to the value of approximately $2.8 billion in tertiary education.
+Most of this funding is provided in the Government’s Budget via Vote: Tertiary Education.
 Occasionally we administer funding on behalf of other government agencies such as Immigration New Zealand.

 How we fund

-We provide most funding through an Investment Plan, although there are some funds that are off-Plan that are managed through a funding letter.
+We provide most funding through an Investment Plan, although there are some funds that are off-plan and some TEOs that are exempt from a plan, that are managed through a funding letter.

 Who we fund

 Each fund has specific eligibility criteria that define which TEOs are eligible for that funding.
 Criteria are usually specified in the Minister's funding mechanisms.
 Only eligible organisations can be funded.

 To learn more about each TEO type, please see the information about universities, institutes of technology and polytechnics (ITPs), wānanga, industry training organisations (ITOs), private training establishments (PTEs), and other types of TEOs.

 What we fund

 We administer a variety of different funds that target different types of tertiary education – we want a system that supports all individuals to achieve.
 This means focusing funding on improving outcomes for learners, particularly in foundation education, vocational education, and improving priority group participation in education at higher levels of the New Zealand Qualifications Framework.